Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Methodology

 \section{Methodology}

-In this section, we first briefly review PINN.
-Then we introduce the improvement of baseline PINN, including the sampling method and the setting of loss functions.
-Finally, we propose a spatio-temporal adaptive PINN method for high order phase field equations with mass conservation.
+In this section, we first briefly review the Cahn-Hilliard equations.
+Then we introduce the basline PINN and some preliminary improvement to the PINN, including the sampling method and the loss functions settings.
+Finally, we improve and develop our spatio-temporal adaptive PINN method for high-order phase field equations with mass conservation.